AndrewFormosa/CV/README.md

 <div align="justify">Now, with a wealth of experience, and ready for a new challenge, I am looking for an organisation that can offer an opportunity to use and  further develop my programming knowledge and skills and enable me to move towards a new and purposeful career in software engineering and development.  </div>
 <p></p>
 <h2>Key Skills</h2>
 <p align="justify"><b>IT Skills</b> - C# and Unity Engine, Developed applications and games through to publication onto the google play store.
 Have written and maintained numerous websites.
-Experience with HTML, Java, Java Script, Z80 Assembly Language, Microsoft VBA.
-Currently learning - .Net,Core Git, Bootstrap, Razor, Blazor.
-Sample of projects can be found at https://andrewformosa.github.io
+Skills include: Responsive Web-Site Design, Java-Script Algorithms and Data Structures, Front end development libraries, React & Redux Data-visulisation, D3, Relational Databases,.Net Entity Framework, .Net 6, SQL & Databases, PHP and more
 <p></p>
 <b>Excellent communicator</b> - Has extensive experience in operating successfully at all levels from shop floor to senior management as a business owner, team leader, team member, chair, facilitator and trainer.
   <p></p>